 Global Home Every AD account will use the directory specified under the "Global Home" edit box as the FTP root.
 This is the simplest option, and every AD user is assigned this one directory as their root folder.
 The Cerberus permissions on this folder can be restricted through the Permissions button to the right of the Global Home edit box.
 NTFS permissions for the AD user still apply.

 Global Home\%USER% Every AD account will use a subdirectory off of the "Global Home" directory that is the same as the account's name.
 This directory will be created automatically, if it doesn't exist, when the user logs in.
 The Cerberus permissions on this folder can be restricted through the Permissions button to the right of the Global Home edit box.
 NTFS permissions for the AD user still apply.
-AD User Home Directory Every AD account will use that account's home directory as the FTP root.
-The Cerberus permissions on this folder can be restricted through the Permissions button to the right of the Global Home edit box.
+AD User Home Directory The Cerberus permissions on the Permissions button to the right AD Directory Attribute Permissions button to the right of the Global Home edit box.
 NTFS permissions for the AD user still apply.
-AD Directory Attribute Every AD account will use the directory attribute defined here to determine what virtual directories to add to their account.
+Every AD account will use the directory attribute defined here to determine what virtual directories to add to their account.
 This attribute can have multiple values, and each value will be added as a separate virtual directory.
 The default value will be a valid Windows directory path.
 By default, the last directory of the file path will be used for the virtual directory name, and the user will have full permissions to the directory path.
 The value can be customized into 3 semicolon separate components to customize the added virtual directory path into a full directory path, a virtual directory name, and a permissions set for the virtual directory.

-For example, the value for the attribute could be:

-C:\ftproot\user\andrew;home;2047

-The first part is the directory path, the second is the directory name, and the third is a bit mask indicating the permissions the user has for that virtual directory.
+For example, the value for the attribute could be: C:\ftproot\user\andrew;home;2047 The first part is the directory path, the second is the directory name, and the third is a bit mask indicating the permissions the user has for that virtual directory.
 The directory permissions field for a virtual directory is a simple bit mask.
 Permissions have the following values:

-Permission Value

 DOWNLOAD 1

 UPLOAD 2

 RENAME 4

 DELETE 8

 CREATEDIR 16

 LIST DIRECTORIES 32

 LIST FILES 64

 DISPLAY HIDDEN FILES 128

 ZIP 256

 UNZIP 512

 SHARE 1024